11 Days Antarctic Explorer – Discovering the 7th continent with Quark Expeditions

 ✘ Travel & Medical Insurance (Required)

 ✘ Tips for the team.
-At your discretion, recommended $10-20 per day per guest anonymously given and shared among all the crew.
+At your discretion, recommended $10-20 per day per guest anonymously given and shared among the crew.

 ✘ Departure COVID Testing